oeo/bolt/bolthash/cli/readme.md

 ## usage

-`bolthash` supports hashing via command line arguments or stdin. when no arguments are provided, it expects input from stdin.
+`bolthash-cli` supports hashing via command line arguments or stdin. when no arguments are provided, it expects input from stdin.

 ### examples